British banks face new bill for past investment advice

 It follows a "mystery shop" or undercover review by Britain's financial regulator to check on investment advice at six major lenders released in February.
 That found unsuitable advice had been given 11 percent of the time and firms did not gather enough information in a further 15 percent of cases.

 One of the companies was put under investigation for possible investment advice failures, which could result in a fine.
-That firm was Santander UK (SAN.MC), four industry sources told Reuters at the time.
+That firm was Santander UK, four industry sources told Reuters at the time.

 HSBC is the first bank to specifically set aside money for the issue, included in third-quarter results.